 New York’s primary contest proceeded without early voting or “excuse-only” absentee balloting.
-Plus, prospective voters who had not previously registered to vote were out of luck.
-The state’s registration deadline closed before any presidential candidate even had the chance to begin campaigning there, and independent voters had to change their party registrations last October to become eligible to vote in this week’s closed party primaries.
+Moreover, prospective voters who had not previously registered to vote were out of luck: The state’s registration deadline closed before any presidential candidate even had the chance to begin campaigning there, and Independent voters had to change their party registrations last October to become eligible to vote in this week’s closed party primaries.

-These are only a small sample of the obstacles that make up today’s matrix of voting barriers that render even the limited foundation of the United States’ supposed representative “constitutional republic” rather unrepresentative of its populace.
+These are only a small sample of the obstacles that make up today’s matrix of voting barriers that render even the limited foundation of the United States’s supposed representative constitutional republic rather unrepresentative of its populace.
 Nascent movements like Democracy Spring and Democracy Awakening seek to challenge and transcend these obstacles.

-Some of Democracy Spring’s participants have experienced an intersection of these barriers themselves, and spoke with Truthout about their frustrations with the limits of the US electoral process as it continues to play out this year.
-As people who have been disenfranchised by state rules and as voters who have successfully cast a ballot this primary season, their experiences reveal the systemic erosion of the representative process in the United States — whether you’re inclined to call it a democracy or a republic.
+Some of Democracy Spring’s participants have experienced an intersection of these barriers themselves and spoke with Truthout about their frustrations with the limits of the U.S. electoral process as it continues to play out this year.
+As people who have been disenfranchised by state rules and as voters who have successfully cast a ballot this primary season, their experiences reveal the systemic erosion of the representative process in the United States.

 Beyond trying to discern a major party candidate’s positions, the media establishment acts as a barrier to the public’s knowledge of third-party candidates by censoring and limiting coverage of them entirely.
 Third-party candidates like the Green Party’s Jill Stein have mostly been ignored by the major media conglomerates and are not granted a presence on the debate stage.